 Kimi K2 Thinking Turbo vs ShieldGemma 9B

 Kimi K2 Thinking Turbo (2025) and ShieldGemma 9B (2024) are compact production models from Moonshot AI and Google DeepMind.
-Kimi K2 Thinking Turbo ships a 262K-token context window, while ShieldGemma 9B ships a 8K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Kimi K2 Thinking Turbo ships a 262k-token context window, while ShieldGemma 9B ships a 8k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Kimi K2 Thinking Turbo fits 33x more tokens; pick it for long-context work and ShieldGemma 9B for tighter calls.